rspack-contrib/rsbuild-plugin-virtual-module/README.md

-# rsbuild-plugin-virtual-module
+# rsbuild-plugin-virtual-module🧙

-The simplest and most flexible way to build a bridge between runtime and compile time, compiling magic 🪄
+The simplest and most flexible way to build with a compiling magic 🪄

-An Rsbuild plugin that allows you to create virtual modules, the pro version of [rspack-plugin-virtual-module](https://github.com/rspack-contrib/rspack-plugin-virtual-module) with hmr.
+An Rsbuild plugin that allows you to create virtual modules, the pro version of [rspack-plugin-virtual-module](https://github.com/rspack-contrib/rspack-plugin-virtual-module) with loader API.

 <p>
   <a href="https://npmjs.com/package/rsbuild-plugin-virtual-module">